LibelDev/libel/README.md

 If you have installed any version of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) before, please export the data (for backup purpose) and uninstall it before preceeding to the following installation steps.

-Although the data of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) will be migrated into Libel automatically, it is also recommended to always backup your data before updating or uninstalling any software.
+Although the data of [**LIHKG Label Users**](https://gist.github.com/kitce/c7fe972b1657120919f0fb05047569ba) will be migrated into Libel automatically, we still recommend to always backup your data before updating or uninstalling any software.

 ### Steps